google/xls/docs_src/floating_point.md

 Here are listed the routines so far implemented in XLS, and the precisions of such.
 Precisions will be listed either by their IEEE-754-defined names, or "APFloat", for arbitrary-precision floating-point.
-This indicates that the operation is supported for any combination of exponent and significand width (within reason, e.g., no 0-bit exponents).
+This indicates that the operation is supported for any combination of exponent and fractional part width (within reason, e.g., no 0-bit exponents).
 Full details on APFloat support are below.